mightyguava/monty/README.md

 gomon python -m SimpleHTTPServer
 ```

-Now `gomon` will watch for any file changes within your current directory, and keep saying "hello world".
-It doesn't do subdirectories yet, that's a TODO.
+Now `gomon` will watch for any file changes within your current directory and subdirectories, and keep saying "hello world" every time something changes.

 ### Live reload a Chrome tab